larpchronicles/rules/chronicles-rulebook.md

 ---
 Armor is described as extra garb pieces made of defined materials and worn in targeted locations for the purpose of providing a character with extra defense in the form of Armor Points.
 A character can have a number of Armor Points up to their Armor Cap determined by what skills they have purchased.
 If the character is not using Dexterity Armor, they must also properly phys-rep their armor, with the type of armor required depending on the total amount of Armor Points.
 Phys-repped armor grants an equivalent based on the armor type and location.
 Finally, in order to benefit from Phys-repped armor, the character must possess the appropriate armor item tag.
 A player can only benefit from one armor item tag at a time.

-## Armor and Combat
+## Armor Repair / Refit Armor

 During combat, when damage is taken by a character, it is first deducted from the Armor Point total, unless otherwise stated by a specific spell or skill.
 If the player still has Armor Points remaining, it does not matter which location is covered by armor, they will still deduct the damage from their remaining points.

 Once a character's Armor Points are below their maximum total, they may recover them through one of two methods:
 1. The Rapid Refit Stamina Ability, which requires 5 seconds of uninterrupted roleplay to restore a character's Armor Point total back to its maximum.
-2. Roleplay - A character may spend 1 minute of uninterrupted roleplaying adjusting armor, straps, and fit to restore a character's armor total back to its maximum.
+2. Standard refitting of armor is achieved through roleplay. - A character may spend 1 minute of uninterrupted roleplaying adjusting armor, straps, and fit to restore a character's armor total back to its maximum.
+A character may not walk during this.
-   The time required may be lowered by specific items, skills, or abilities.

 ## Armor Point Calculations